 What’s Wrong With Your IT Asset Management Workflow and Ways to Fix it!

-Right from your laptop, desktop PC to printers, smartphones and smart speakers, there are so many different devices that the IT team is responsible for.
+Right from your laptop, desktop PC to printers, smartphones, and smart speakers, there are so many different devices that the IT team is responsible for.
 Managing them wrongly without using a professional asset management workflow could cause lots of issues.
-Here is a list of five important situations which showcases what’s wrong with your management choices and how to fix it.
+Here is a list of five important situations which showcase what’s wrong with your management choices and how to fix them.